 Author Archive | Durham County Library

-Durham County Library will host local author Judy Hogan for a reading from her second Penny Weaver mystery novel: Farm Fresh and Fatal.
-The reading will take place at 7 p.m. on Tuesday, December 3 at South Regional Library, 4505 S. Alston Ave.
+Durham County Library will host primatologist Dr. Laura Vick for a talk on her work in Punta Laguna, Mexico at 7 p.m. on Thursday, August 7, at the South Regional Library, 4505 S. Alston Ave.